esor111/hostel-frontend-new/docs/README.md

 now i want to build the frontend in the the new page tab in teh admin section how can we do that

 to make this more intutive user friendly i want you to review the frontend and how can we make this really good one? i want to

+analyze the whole codebase and figureout what are API we have where we need to intregrate the notification what are places/apis we use manula notificaiton and also the places wehre we use do the automatic notification also figureout who is sender and who is receiver

+clock in clock
+time bound
+fixed times

+checkout initallY
+DIGITAL BUSINESS INABILER

+WE ARE IN EXPREMENTATION PHASE

+PROMPT TAG --> FIGURE OUT WHAT CATEGORY IS THIS PROMPT

+time bound